 I am an Assistant Professor of Sociology at Princeton University where I am also affiliated with the Politics Department, the Office of Population Research, the Princeton Institute for Computational Science and Engineering, and the Center for the Digital Humanities.
 I develop new quantitative statistical methods for applications across computational social science.
 I completed my PhD in Government at Harvard in 2015 where I had the good fortune of working with the interdisciplinary group at IQSS.
 I also earned a master's degree in Statistics from Harvard in 2014.

 I've worked extensively on methods for automated text analysis and with Justin Grimmer published an introduction to the field.
 Molly Roberts, Dustin Tingley and I have developed the Structural Topic Model, an unsupervised topic model geared towards inference in the social sciences.
 The accompanying software stm is available on CRAN and at structuraltopicmodel.com.
-It also include a full vignette demonstrating its use.
+It also includes a full vignette demonstrating its use.
 I've recently been working on the connections between text analysis and causal inference.
 Current working papers cover adjusting for confounding with text, and text as treatment and outcome.